VICE-Team/svn-mirror/vice/doc/readmes/Readme-DOS.txt

   are chances MIDAS support will be included again.

+VICE also supports hardware based SID cards:

+- CatWeasel MK3/MK4     : A PCI 2.0c+ compatible BIOS is needed.
+- ISA HardSID (Quattro) : Nothing extra needed.
+- PCI HardSID (Quattro) : A PCI 2.0c+ compatible BIOS is needed.
+- SSI-2001              : Nothing extra needed.
+- ParSID                : LPT1/2/3 port needed.

-VICE has been tested and verified to run properly on the following systems:
+VICE has been tested and verified to run properly on the following DOS (based) systems:

 - DRDOS 3.40
 - DRDOS 3.41